vimleshbhatt/CodeExcercise/README.md

 # CodeExcercise
 A small POC to populate data from a remote server.
+Testing Jenkins build trigger from remote push.